-Shetland ducks are a small, critically endangered breed of duck, one of the rarest breeds in the world.
+The Shetland duck is a small, critically endangered breed of duck, one of the rarest breeds in the world.

-They are so rare that there is currently no breed club or standard, and misinformation and contradictions about them abound throughout the web, partly because there are many non-Shetlands that are mistaken for Shetlands and partly because there is a lot of variation even within the breed, due to the extremely low numbers of reliable, dedicated breeders.
+They are so rare that there is currently no breed club or standard.
+Misinformation and contradictions about them abound throughout the web, partly because some people assume ducks to be Shetlands when they merely share some physical characteristics.
+There are many non-Shetlands that are mistaken for Shetlands.
+Also, there is a lot of variation even within the breed.
+There are very few reliable, dedicated Shetland breeders.

 The Shetland duck originated from the Shetland Islands off Scotland.
 Their resemblance to the Pomeranian and Swedish duck hints to a possible common ancestor.

 Shetland ducks are a small light breed of duck.
 Drakes weigh about 4.4 lb (2 kg) and ducks weigh about 4 lb (1.8 kg).